 Skiing and Exploring Multiple Countries

 Chamonix is located on the borders of France, Italy, and Switzerland.
 Skiers can access terrain that is located in all three countries and explore the surrounding areas, including the diverse terrain of Courmayeur, Italy, and Verbier, Switzerland, during day trips beyond the Chamonix Valley.
-Signing up for a guided trip makes this especially easy.
+Signing up for a guided trip with Ski.com could make this especially easy.

 Taking in the Rich Skiing, Mountaineering, and Cultural History